Pink-eared duck: Distribution

 Widely distributed throughout Australia and highly mobile, these ducks can appear anywhere there is standing water, especially in dry inland regions, where annual rainfall rarely exceeds 15 in.

 Food

 They are dependent on plankton, as well as crustaceans, mollusks and insects.
 Their bill is well designed for straining minute organisms, with pliable mandibular flaps that channel water in a manner that allow the ducks to filter algae and other plankton efficiently.
 They also feed by vortexing, in which two ducks spin about a central point with the head of one opposite the tail of the other, concentrating food in a gyrating water column.

 Breeding

 Nesting is stimulated by the drying and filling of pools that promote increased levels of organic material.
 In good years, large numbers of pink-eared ducks concentrate in shallow flood plains.
 However, when conditions do not meet specifications, reproduction may be completely curtailed.

+Relationship with humans

+The pink-eared duck is hunted in all regions in Australia except Tasmania.
+According to Australian studies, duck hunting with shotguns causes injuries.
+An X-ray study of ducks caught using nets in Victoria found that between 6% and 19% of all hunted ducks live with embedded shot pellets in their bodies.
+The activity is opposed by animal welfare groups who consider the practice to be unacceptably cruel.